noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 figure would to show deployments would be an additional complication.
-To ensure the audience as a clear understanding of our study area, we have added an additional figure with a map of the Bering and Chukchi sea region that indicates generally where deployments started.
-We have also added a more detailed figure to the supplemental section with each location specifically marked.
+To ensure the audience as a clear understanding of our study area, we have added an additional figure with a map of the Bering and Chukchi sea region that indicates generally where deployments were initiated.

 > Please use active voice for all actions that you took in your data
 > collection, preparation and analysis.